-I comprehend and will abide by the programs' attendance, absence and tardiness policies.
-I comprehend and wil abide by the radiation protect ion policy.
-I comprehend and will abide by the radiography program dress code.
-I understand clocking in for another student or employee will result in my immediate dismissal.
-I understand that clocking in on clinical time and DCH time at the same time will result in my dismissal.
-I have been explained policies. d the JRCERT Standards and w rill abide by the direct, indirect an ıd repeat I agree that I am accountable for my success as well as the success of DCH and the patient I come in contact with.
-I agree I must regard my classroom, labs and clinical experiences as one should address job responsibilities: preparation, hard work, initiative and learning from failure.
-I recognize my instructors and preceptors assume the role of my supervisor.
-I will attempt to learn the technical skills required of a radiographer, but also strive to develop professional behaviors and attitudes. responsible for my own ed opportunity and facilitate learni lucation (learning).
-It is the ins ing. structors' itialed and signed docu m policy violations. ment will be placed in your pro ogram file for reference in the eve nt of any Printed l Name Student Signature Date
+- \\\\ I comprehend and will abide by the radiation protection policy. - \\\\ I comprehend and will abide by the radiography program dress code. - \\\\ I understand clocking in for another student or employee will result in my immediate dismissal. - \\\\ I understand that clocking in on clinical time and DCH time at the same time will result in my dismissal. - \\\\ I have been explained the JRCERT Standards and will abide by the direct, indirect and repeat policies. - \\\\\ I agree that I am accountable for my success as well as the success of DCH and the patient I come in contact with.
+I agree I must regard my classroom, labs and clinical experiences as one should address job responsibilities: preparation, hard work, initiative and learning from failure. - I recognize my instructors and preceptors assume the role of my supervisor.
+I will attempt to learn the technical skills required of a radiographer, but also strive to develop professional behaviors and attitudes. - \\\\ I understand I am responsible for my own education (learning).
+It is the instructors' responsibility to give opportunity and facilitate learning.

+This initialed and signed document will be placed in your program file for reference in the event of any program policy violations.